 This category constitutes releases connected with an official production (live or film), or releases that otherwise in some way bear the blessings of the creators, Tim Rice and Andrew Lloyd Webber.

-As the name suggests these are recordings that usually have the same professional quality as official releases but they have either not been released for the public or they were only briefly available for sale in small numbers, or only made available for promotional purposes, in most cases exclusively given to members of the cast or the crew.
+As the name suggests these are recordings that usually have the same professional quality as official releases but they have either not been released for the public or they were only briefly available for sale in small numbers at specific venues.
+Usually made for promotional purposes only, in some cases these recordings are exclusively given to members of the cast or the crew.